London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 Disclaimer

 We investigate the London knife crime statistics and facts to find the main contributing factors and provide advice on how to avoid falling victim to a London stabbing.
 The truth behind this horrendous crime’s mythologisation is an interweaving of class, race, gender, and generational differences.
-Our objective presentation of London knife crime statistics has the intent of removing stigma and contributing to a long-lasting solution.
+Our objective presentation of London knife crime statistics intends to remove the stigma and contribute to a long-lasting solution.

 Assessing the likelihood of knife crime in London